School Uniform

 Uniform Regulations

-Special items of school uniform, such as tie, kilt and badge, can be bought at Gray Palmer (High Street, Saffron Walden).
-We also have an online shop for pre-loved uniform.
+Special items of school uniform, such as tie, kilt and badge, can be bought at Beewear, our online supplier.

-Please ensure that all uniform articles are clearly marked.
+Please ensure that all uniform articles are clearly named.
 The approved garments and their colours are:

 A: Compulsory